 Our primary financial resource is our proven crude oil reserve base.
 Our ability to fund any future capital expenditure programs is dependent upon the prices we receive from crude oil sales, the success of our drilling programs in California and the availability of capital resource financing.
 There continues to be a significant amount of volatility in crude oil prices and dramatic fluctuation in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel, and our realized sale price per barrel of crude oil was \$98.78.
-As an example, for the month of April 2020 the monthly average closing price of WTI crude oil was \$16.55 and our monthly realized oil price was \$16.96 per barrel.
-Finally, in May 2022, the monthly average price of WTI oil was \$109.55 per barrel and our realized price per barrel of crude oil was \$106.56.
-Again in August, 2022, our average realized price was \$92.36 per barrel.
+For example, in the month of April 2020 the monthly average closing price of WTI crude oil was \$16.55 and our monthly realized oil price was \$16.96 per barrel.
+Then in in May, 2022, the monthly average price of WTI oil was \$109.55 per barrel and our realized price per barrel of crude oil was \$106.56.
+In November, 2022, our average realized price was \$84.37 per barrel.
 This volatility in crude oil prices continued into the current fiscal year.
 Any downward volatility in the price of crude oil will have a prolonged and substantial negative impact on our profitability and cash flow from our producing California properties.
 It is beyond our ability to accurately predict crude oil prices over any substantial length of time.